Hierarchic Kernel Recursive Least-Squares: Numerical Experiments

 \section{Numerical Experiments}

-The H-KRLS method is exemplified on two synthetic and two real world data sets in subsections \ref{2D} to \ref{Plant Growth Modeling from Sequence of Images}.
-Then a discussion is presented regarding cross-correlation between space and time in subsection \ref{Space-time cross-correlation}.
-Finally, in subsection \ref{Comparison and Discussion} performance of the H-KRLS method is compared to the literature.
-It should be noted that the all algorithms were implemented on an $Intel(R) Core(TM)i7-4700MQ CPU @ 2.40GHz$ with $8GB$ of $RAM$ and the Gaussian kernel, $ k(\bm{z},\bm{z}^{\prime}) = exp(-(\bm{z}-\bm{z}^{\prime})^{T}(\bm{z}-\bm{z}^{\prime})/(2\sigma^2))$ is used in running all the algorithms herein.
+The D-KRLS method is exemplified on two synthetic and a real world datasets in subsections \ref{2D} to \ref{Temperature Modeling on Intel Lab Dataset}.
+Then, a discussion is presented regarding cross-correlation between space and time in subsection \ref{Space-time cross-correlation}.
+Finally, in subsection \ref{Comparison and Discussion} performance of the D-KRLS method is compared to the literature.
+It should be noted that all algorithms were implemented on an $Intel(R) Core(TM)i7-4700MQ CPU @ 2.40GHz$ with $8GB$ of $RAM$ and the Gaussian kernel, $ k(\bm{z},\bm{z}^{\prime}) = exp(-(\bm{z}-\bm{z}^{\prime})^{T}(\bm{z}-\bm{z}^{\prime})/(2\sigma^2))$ is used in running all the algorithms herein.